 Having returned from our London / Scotland holiday (trip report here), we were in the mood for the delicious Cheese Toastie we devoured at the Kappacasein Stall at the Borough Market in London on a previous trip.
 We tried this sandwich on our first excursion to London in 2013.
-Tom liked it more than I did, but I changed my mind after trying it again last month.
+Tom liked it more than I did, but I changed my mind after eating it again last month.

 Biting into the crunchy, toasted cheese goodness, I realized the addition of leeks and onions made for sheer perfection.
 As you can see, Tom’s eating manners have not improved in the past four years.